 Experience spectacular sightings of the unique Kafue lechwe on your Zambia safari to Lochinvar National Park.
+The Kafue lechwe, an amphibious antelope that wades through the Chunga Lagoon, is a top sighting.
 The Gwisho hot springs, an archaeological site, and Sebanzi Hill, the excavation site of an Iron Age village, are of great cultural interest.

 Wildlife to spot on safari in Lochinvar National Park